Principality of Elba: Dissolution

-On 26 February 1815, after ruling Elba for nearly 10 months, Napoleon escaped from the island and landed in southern France to retake power, beginning the War of the Seventh Coalition.
+On 26 February 1815, after ruling Elba for nearly ten months, Napoleon escaped from the island and landed in southern France to retake power, beginning the War of the Seventh Coalition.
 After his defeat at the Battle of Waterloo, Napoleon was transported by Britain to the island of Saint Helena where he remained a prisoner until his death in 1821.
 At the Congress of Vienna, sovereignty of the island was transferred to the Grand Duchy of Tuscany.

-In film

-The 2006 comedy film Napoleon and Me is set during the Napoleon's rule on Elba.